hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/testing.md

 import { Testing } from "cdktf";
 import { Image, Container } from "../.gen/providers/docker";
-import MyApplicationsAbstraction from "../app"; // Could be a class extending from cdktf.Resource
+import MyApplicationsAbstraction from "../app"; // Could be a class extending from cdktf.Resource import "cdktf/lib/testing/adapters/jest"; // This is needed to get Typescript types for the new matchers

 describe("Unit testing using assertions", () => {
   it("should contain a container", () => {